-Chargeable gains realised by an Irish tax-resident company on the disposal of a capital asset are generally subject to corporation tax at an effective rate of 33%.
-A non-Irish resident company will be subject to corporation tax in a similar manner on gains realised on the disposal of specified Irish assets (broadly, Irish land and buildings or shares deriving their value from such assets or from Irish branch assets).
+Chargeable gains realised by an Irish tax-resident company on the disposal of a capital asset are generally subject to corporation tax at an effective rate of 33%, where relief or exemptions are not available.
+A non-Irish resident company will be subject to corporation tax in a similar manner on gains realised on the disposal of specified Irish assets (broadly, Irish branch assets and Irish land and buildings, Irish minerals and exploration rights or shares deriving their value from such assets or Irish branch assets).